-How to move Windows 10 from your old hard drive to SSD
+How to move Windows 10 from an HDD to an SSD

-A decent SSD with 1TB used to be a pricey luxury but they are now far more affordable - as little as £100.
-It's a worthwhile investment as it's considered a major upgrade to HDDs.
+A decent SSD with 1TB used to be a pricey luxury, but can now be purchased for as little as £100.
+It's a recommended investment as it's considered a major upgrade to HDDs.
 SSDs work in a flash format using integrated circuits to store data.

 What's more, HDDs are almost obsolete today, aside from small use cases where massive amounts of storage space are required.
 The majority of laptops available today are kitted out with SSDs as their storage capacity continues to grow.

 However, moving from HDD or older to an SSD presents a few challenges, particularly if your system hosts critical files and applications.
 However, once it is done you will notice immediate benefits to your computer's performance and user experience.

 Moving Windows 10 to an SSD: Is it worth the hassle?

 To migrate data in this way is a huge undertaking, one that requires lots of love and care - and a whole heap of time and effort.
 It's not for the faint of heart, particularly if you do have very important files.
 If the migration is successful, however, it will be completely worth any hassle that the process throws up as Windows 10 tends to feel smoother and more responsive on an SSD.